Code-Institute-Submissions/handcrafted-heart/README.md

 #### Manual testing

--Search for products by keyword in the product page, and View all button
+**Search for products by keyword in the product page, and View all button**
 1. Click on the searchfield that says Search for products.
 2. Write for example the word hat.
 3. Click on the search button.